ofajardo/raspberry-dropboxsync/README.md

 What does it do?

 The first time it gets executed, it will download everything on your dropbox application and create a .dropbox_state file saving the sate.
-Then it will upload any new folders to dropbox.
 This means it will overwrite local files, get a copy of your latest local files to dropbox before executing this script the first time!.